ArcanaFramework/arcana/docs/source/processing.rst

 .. code-block:: console

-    $ arcana apply pipeline 'file///data/openneuro/ds00014:test' segmentation \
+    $ arcana apply workflow 'file///data/openneuro/ds00014:test' segmentation \
       pydra.tasks.fsl.preprocess.fast:FAST \
-      --source T1w in_file medicalimaging:nifti_gz \
+      --source T1w in_file medicalimaging:NiftiGz \
-      --sink fast/gm gm medicalimaging:nifti_gz \
+      --sink fast/gm gm medicalimaging:NiftiGz \
       --parameter method a-method

-By default, pipelines will iterate all leaf nodes of the data tree (e.g. ``session`` for datasets in the :class:`.Clinical` space).
-However, pipelines can be run at any row frequency of the dataset, e.g. per subject, per timepoint, or on the dataset as a whole (to create single templates/statistics).
+By default, pipelines will iterate all "leaf nodes" of the data tree (e.g. ``session`` for datasets in the :class:`.Clinical` space).
+However, pipelines can be run at any row frequency of the dataset (see :ref:`data_spaces`), e.g. per subject, per timepoint, or on the dataset as a whole (to create single templates/statistics).

 Pipeline outputs must be connected to sinks of the same row frequency.
 However, inputs can be drawn from columns of any row frequency.
 In this case,